WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 	For more information regarding VMAP, you can check the official [documentation](http://www.iab.net/media/file/VMAPv1.0.pdf).

 1. Press **F5** to start the app.
-Notice that the advertisement gets played in the video player according to the information provided in the VMAP file.
+Notice that the advertisement is played in the video player according to the information provided in the VMAP file.
 When it ends, you should see the main content video starting.

 	![Advertisement in running app](Images/advertisement-in-running-app.png?raw=true "Advertisement in running app")